i-pi/i-pi/docs/src/introduction.rst

 contraction (RPC), the RPC procedure is executed even if no contraction was required (i.e. even if all clients contain the full amount of beads).
-ForceComponent is a very simple helper class that associates with each bead a ForceBead object, that is the entity in charge of filing force requests to the appropriate ForceField object and waiting for completion of the evaluation.
+ForceComponent is a very simple helper class that associates with each bead a ForceBead object, which  is the entity in charge of filing force requests to the appropriate ForceField object and waiting for completion of the evaluation.